4 Hours / 4 CEs

 • Intended Audience

-This training is intended for mental health and allied professionals who want to develop specialized expertise in assessing criminal competency and criminal responsibility in individuals with Autism Spectrum Disorder (ASD).
-It is particularly relevant for those working at the intersection of law and mental health, including forensic and clinical psychology, psychiatry, social work, counseling, and related fields.
+This training is intended for mental health and allied professionals who want to develop expertise in assessing criminal competency and criminal responsibility in individuals with Autism Spectrum Disorder (ASD).
+It is particularly relevant for those specializing in forensic psychology, clinical psychology, psychiatry, social work, counseling, and related fields that intersect with law and mental health.

 • Professionals working in legal or criminal justice contexts